Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 Useful Commands for Replacement (e.g., with HSGQ XPON stick):

-setmac show2: Displays MAC settings for cloning to a new device.
+Displays all settings for cloning to a new device such as the HSGQ. setmac show2

 Evidence of ISP Rate Limiting